wenhoujx/sbt-website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/04-GitHub-Actions-with-sbt.md

 Setting up GitHub Actions with sbt
 ----------------------------------

 [GitHub Actions][GA] is a workflow system by GitHub that supports continuous integration (CI) and continuous deployment (CD).
-As CI/CD feature was introduced in [2019](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/), it's a newcomer in the CI/CD field, but it quickly rised to the de-facto standard CI solution for open source Scala projects.
+As CI/CD feature was introduced in [2019](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/), it's a newcomer in the CI/CD field, but it quickly raised to the de-facto standard CI solution for open source Scala projects.

 ### Set `project/build.properties`